This Crustless Crab Quiche has a creamy texture and is so flavorful. Easy to make in a pie plate or in a mini muffin tin as a snack or appetizers!

-Then Paul, the kids, and I “celebrated” Easter on Sunday, which really just means I cooked and we ate.
+Then my husband, the kids, and I “celebrated” Easter on Sunday, which really just means I cooked and we ate.
 Lol.
 We don’t celebrate Easter in the traditional sense…and now that the kids are older, we don’t even do anything fun like hide Easter eggs.
 But I do always make a ham for dinner.
 And I always serve a nice brunch – usually some type of overnight casserole.
 This year I made Crustless Crab Quiche.
 And it was great!

 I love quiche so much.
 It’s so easy and versatile.
 I’ve made so many versions, but usually with either vegetables, sausage, or bacon, never with seafood.
 This crab quiche was a wonderful change and I’ll be making it many more times.